 Areas within acceptable distances to Public Open Space are then calculated using a clever piece of “network analysis”.
 Areas outside of these calculated spaces are classified as areas of deficiency to public open space.

 The new model gives a more accurate idea of where areas of deficiency lie than has been available previously.
-Because it uses London-wide data it is not effected by borough boundaries.
+Because it uses London-wide data it is not affected by borough boundaries.

 NB.
 Areas of Deficiency in Access to Nature are a separate designation.